Medical Science (Anatomical Sciences)

-Applied Clinical Anatomy 1 is a six-day module spread over semester 1, covering practical, theoretical and applied aspects of the anatomy and development of the muscular, nervous, cardiovascular and respiratory systems.
+This is a six-day module spread over semester one, covering practical, theoretical and applied aspects of the anatomy and development of the muscular, nervous, cardiovascular and respiratory systems.
 The unit includes anatomy prosection practicals, anthropometry, ultrasound imaging and critical analysis of the research literature particularly in the field of neuromuscular anatomy, variations, anomalies, and applied anatomy.

 Applied Surgical Anatomy (15 credits)

-Applied Surgical Anatomy is spread over both semesters, provides students with the opportunity to acquire a thorough knowledge of anatomy as applied to surgical diagnoses and procedures as a foundation for understanding and developing the scientific and evidence base of current practice.
+This module is taught over both semesters, providing students with the opportunity to acquire a thorough knowledge of anatomy as applied to surgical diagnoses and procedures as a foundation for understanding and developing the scientific and evidence base of current practice.
 Activities include anatomy dissection labs, small group work and presentations, case-based discussions and critical appraisal work on the anatomical and surgical literature and self-directed learning.

 Research Methods in Health (15 credits)

-- To develop the students’ understanding of the philosophical and methodological bases of health and social research
+This module aims to develop an understanding of the philosophical and methodological bases of health and social research.

 Course content is for guidance purposes only and may be subject to change.